jlinoff/cb/README.md

 ### 4.4 Setting variables from inside scripts

-There are some occasions where you need to be able to change the value of a variable from inside a script to set state for subsequent steps.
+There are some occasions where you need to be able to change the value of a recipe variable from inside a script to set state for subsequent steps.
 Cb allows you to do this by recognizing specially formatted messages in the output of the script.